mattharrison/Tiny-Python-3.6-Notebook/python.rst

    we convert to UTF-8.
 There are other byte encodings for this string.
 If we have a UTF-8 byte string, we can *decode* it into a Unicode string.
-Note that we should be explicit about the decoding as there are potentially other encodings that we could decode to that might give use erroneous data, or *mojibake*.
+Note that we should be explicit about the decoding as there are potentially other encodings that we could decode to that might give the user erroneous data, or *mojibake*.

 String Formatting
 =================